alburycatalina/Modbus_Gateway/README.md

 * Digital inputs (DI0–DI11) — Coils at address 0x0000 onward
 * Counter values — Holding registers (32-bit, split into low/high word pairs)
 * Digital outputs (DO0–DO1) — Coils readable/writable

 ## About working with the script

-List of pollees, their IP address
+* `pollees.csv` contains a list of pollees, with a name, IP address, and serial number.
+It is not pushed to this github for security purposes, but must be in the folder so that it can be accessed by the gateway script.

 ### Virtual environment

 Installs required libs - run `.\modbusvenv\Scripts\Activate.ps1` in powershell to activate venv.
+This creates isolated directory on your computer that contains its own Python executable and pip libraries, avoiding package conflicts and version issues.

 ### Required libraries
 A list of required libraries can be found in the `requirements.txt` file.
 [`pymodbus`](https://pymodbus.readthedocs.io/en/latest/): allows for modbus functionality

-## To do
-[] Make it so that this script is applied to all of my working devices [] Write a script that tests which port counts are coming through on [] front end for the gateway??

 ## About Working with ADAM devices